 - This course is pre-approved for 48 hours of EMT Continuing Education Hours by the State of Colorado and CAPCE (formerly CECBEMS).

-- Through joint sponsorship with the Wilderness Medical Society physicians may earn 43 hours of continuing education for participation in this course.
-Additional costs apply.
+- Through joint sponsorship with the Wilderness Medical Society physicians may earn 43 hours of continuing education for participation in this course at no additional cost.

-- Active members of the Wilderness Medical Society may earn up to 35.75 hours of credit towards a Fellowship of the Academy of Wilderness Medicine (FAWM).
-There is an additional fee of $15 for students requesting these credits.
+- Active members of the Wilderness Medical Society may earn up to 35.75 hours of credit towards a Fellowship of the Academy of Wilderness Medicine (FAWM) at no additional cost.

 Building on your background in urban emergency care you will learn how to improvise equipment, deal with challenging environmental conditions, and make difficult medical decisions in remote locations.
 This intense, hands-on curriculum utilizes case studies and practical scenarios.
 You will develop competency in the critical wilderness medicine skills needed such as: orthopedic injury management and improvised splinting, focused spine assessment, improvised litter construction, environmental emergency management and leadership and communication skills.
 There will be two evening sessions – one on the 2nd day of the course, and one on the 4th day (subject to rescheduling based on local weather and other logistics).